 Human Rights and Migration Project, Zacualpa Guatemala

-Community-based Participatory Action Research and Legal Advocacy, led by Professor M. Brinton Lykes, Sister Clara Agustín García, and Attorney Jessica Chicco
+Community-based Participatory Action Research and Legal Advocacy, led by Professor M. Brinton Lykes

-The Zacualpa team has recently released two manuals stemming from their work with migrants and their families and youth in educational settings in Guatemala.
-These two manuals are available at the following links:
+The Zacualpa team produced two manuals stemming from their work with migrants and their families and youth in educational settings in Guatemala:

 - Herramientas y reflexiones para el trabajo con jóvenes: Desde nuestras experiencias trabajando en comunidades y centros educativos de Zacualpa (Tools and reflections for working with youth: from our experiences in communities and educational centers in Zacualpa)

 - Manual de acompañamiento a las familias que quedan tras la migración (Manual for Accompanying Family Members who are "Left Behind" after a Migration)